 Is the property free of all debris, tenants and personal belongings?
 Like I pointed out before don’t get stuck with junk you don’t want.
 Getting rid of old paint and varnish is a nightmare!

 Is it clean?
 Broom clean is a term that leaves a little in question.
-But, don’t expect the seller to hire a professional cleaning crew to clean from top to bottom.
+But, don’t expect the seller to hire a professional cleaning crew to clean from top to bottom either.

 Common Problems at a Final Walk Through

-While more often than not closing go smoothly, but be prepared for your final through not being perfect.
+While more often than not, closings go smoothly, be prepared for your final through not being perfect.

 Items removed that were not supposed to be- Sellers sometime in their hurry forget what they are supposed to leave and remove something that was supposed to stay.
 I would also like to point out on more than one occasion I have had a seller remove landscaping like rose bushes or a tree.
 So make sure you check the exterior as well.

 Items swapped out- Sometimes a seller will swap out a refrigerator or a light fixture which they haven’t disclosed up front.
 Make sure the fixtures and appliances are the same as when you bought the house.